 The Family Educational Rights and Privacy Act (FERPA) of 1974 provides protection for all educational records related to students enrolled in an educational program.
-Information about your rights and protection of your records is available at the following sites:
+Information about your rights and protection of your records is available at the following site: FERPA.

-https://sa.uab.edu/enrollmentservices/ferpa/.
 If you have questions or concerns about FERPA issues, you may email FERPA@uab.edu.
 All SHP students are required to complete FERPA Training.
+Compliance with the training requirement is monitored monthly.